 The block diagram of our asymmetric aging avoidance tool is illustrated in Figure 4.
 The tool has been designed in Tcl language and includes the following software modules: configuration file parser, HDL generation engine, signal probability analyzer, and report generator.
 The configuration file parser reads the configuration file supplied by the designer.
 Table 1 summarizes the main configuration parameters of the tool.

 The parameters parsed from the configuration are provided to all other internal modules of the tool.
 The HDL generation engine creates a new top-level wrapper for the synthesizable design and a testbench module which are depicted in Figure 2.
-The HDL generation engine also invokes the simulation and once the simulation is completed a dump file of the SP(1) information is created.
+The HDL generation engine also invokes the simulation and, once the simulation is completed, a dump file of the SP(1) information is created.
 The dump file is analyzed, and the information is provided to the report generator.
 The report generator can generate any combination of the reports provided by the report command specified in the configuration file (as presented in Table 1).